-The NACAR Foundation gives support to the Loyola Technical Center of the Fe y Alegría Honduras Foundation.
-This center offers education to vulnerable youth.
+Nacar Foundation gives support to the Loyola Technical Centre of the Fe y Alegría Honduras Foundation.
+This centre offers education to vulnerable youth.

-From 2014 until 2017 Nacar Foundation donated $ 40.000 for the facilities maintenance, the construction of an area for Gastronomy studies and the supply of educational materials.
+From 2014 until 2017 Nacar Foundation donated $40.000 for the facility’s maintenance, the construction of an area for Cooking studies, and for educational materials.

-In 2018 Nacar Foundation donated machinery for training in Industrial Mechanics with the support of Rastromáquinas SA in Spain and the collaboration in the management of the shipment by Verón Foundation.
+In 2018 Nacar Foundation donated machinery for training in Industrial Mechanics with the support of Rastromáquinas SA in Spain and the collaboration of Verón Foundation.
 We sent:

 – 3 milling machines